shuaiwang88/pyomo_minizinc_JuMP_comparison/performance/model_lan_benchmark.md

 output: html_document
 ---

-#### TLDR: Minizinc is 2x faster than Julia's JuMP and 4x faster than python's pyomo.
 I was testing some open-source math modeling tools with Paul yesteraday, due to his mid-sized model takes 25 minutes just to construct using pyomo.